 The American Academy of Paediatrics recommends offering a pacifier to babies when they are at least one-month old.
 That is the age when breastfeeding gets established and the baby will not confuse a pacifier with a breast nipple and vice-versa (1).

 The following are the common types of pacifiers available in the market:

 - One-piece pacifiers: These pacifiers are molded from a single piece of plastic, and do not have multiple parts attached to one another.
-This pacifier minimizes the risk of choking and is most recommended by pediatric experts.
+They minimize the risk of choking and are recommended by pediatric experts.

-- Three-piece pacifier: These pacifiers have three components viz. the nipple, mouth guard, and ring.
-These are attached tightly to complete the pacifier.
+- Three-piece pacifier: These pacifiers have three components: the nipple, mouth guard, and ring.

 - Glow-in-dark pacifier: It has a glowing mouth guard that is easy to spot in the dark.
 These pacifiers are best for night time usage.

-- Feeder pacifier: The nipple of the pacifier is hollow and perforated.
-You can place fruit or a thick puree in the hollow, for the baby to eat slowly.
+- Feeder pacifier: The nipple of these pacifiers is hollow and perforated.
+You can place thick puree in the hollow for the baby to eat slowly.
 These pacifiers are ideal for babies older than 12 months.

-- Fancy pacifier, pacifier with a toy: These pacifiers may have decorative designs on them or come attached with a small toy to keep the baby engrossed.
+- Fancy pacifiers with toy: These pacifiers may have decorative designs on them or come attached with a small toy to keep the baby engrossed.
 If you are looking for unique pacifier options, consider these.

 How To Choose The Best Pacifier?